kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

    mismatched Pod at creation, with the offending field reported to the user, instead of admitting a Pod the node would only reject later.

+   The equality check is done as much as possible at admission, where the user gets a synchronous error.
+It is implemented as a single shared function that the admission plugin and the kubelet both call, so the two checks cannot drift apart.
+Admission also rejects later updates that would break the match (see [Pod updates during checkpoint and restore](#pod-updates-during-checkpoint-and-restore)).

    Admission rejects the Pod with `Forbidden` if the referenced `PodCheckpoint` does not exist or is not `Ready`: until then there is no `status.nodeName` to build the node affinity from and no template to compare against.
 The `restore` authorization is checked first, so the error does not